Hillsboro officer killed, 10-year-old seriously injured in ATV crash

-WASHINGTON COUNTY, Mo. — A Hillsboro police officer was killed and a 10-year-old boy was seriously injured in an ATV crash Saturday afternoon.
+WASHINGTON COUNTY, Mo. — A Hillsboro police officer was killed and a 10-year-old girl were seriously injured in an ATV crash Saturday afternoon.

 The Missouri State Highway Patrol identified the officer as Brad C. Maassen, 40, of Labadie.
 He had been with the department since April 2018.

 The crash happened at around 5:30 p.m.
-Saturday as Maassen and the boy were driving eastbound on Woodland Drive in a 2019 Can-Am Outlander.
+Saturday as Maassen and the girl were driving eastbound on Woodland Drive in a 2019 Can-Am Outlander.

 Maassen traveled off the road, struck a tree and overturned, the highway patrol said.
-Maassen, who wasn't wearing a seatbelt, was pronounced dead on scene.
+Maassen, who wasn't wearing a safety device, was pronounced dead on scene.

-The boy, who was wearing a seatbelt, was life-flighted to SSM Health Cardinal Glennon Children's Hospital.
+The girl, who was wearing a safety device, was life-flighted to SSM Health Cardinal Glennon Children's Hospital.

 Sunday afternoon the Hillsboro Police Department released the following statement:

-Note: Editor's note: The Missouri State Highway Patrol originally reported that the 10-year-old was a boy.
-The information has been corrected.